OliverColeman/bain/README.txt

 Copyright Oliver J. Coleman, 2012.

+NOTE: This is an alpha version:
+ - there is no proper facility for adding input to a neural network when it's running on an OpenCL platform,
+ - it has not been tested much.

-NOTE: This is an alpha version, it is not quite functional yet (the synapse testing and analysis GUI is, though: ojc.bain.test.STDPTestGUI).
+The synapse testing and analysis GUI does seem to work, however: ojc.bain.test.STDPTestGUI).

 Bain is designed to simulate large neural network models at a level of fidelity, with respect to natural neural networks, greater than typical rate-based models